 Upload a One Card Photo

-Photos may be uploaded between July 10-August 4, 2017 so you can have your One Card waiting for you upon your arrival.
+Photos may be uploaded in July so you can have your One Card waiting for you upon your arrival.
 If you don't upload a photo, One Card will take your photo the day of orientation.

 Understand Student Conduct Policy and Your Rights